MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 **Add this note to orders:** "The milling.gbr layer indicates where an unplated slot should be added to the board.
 Please add an unplated slot as indicated."

-**I sell this blank circuit board on Etsy, so you don't have to buy a bunch of multiples if you don't want to.**
+**I sell this blank circuit board on Etsy, so you don't have to buy a bunch of multiples if you don't want to.** (Click the banner!)

 <a href="https://mousebitelabs.etsy.com/listing/1605239014/game-boy-cartridge-pcb-mbc3"><img src="https://github-production-user-asset-6210df.s3.amazonaws.com/97127539/239718536-5c9aefe3-0628-4434-b8d8-55ff80ac3bbc.png" alt="PCB from Etsy" /></a>